thanshaw02/fetch-receipt-processor-challenge/README.md

 **Note:**
 - The code that's directly related to this assignment can be found in: `receipt-api.go`, `/receiptstructs/structs.go`, and `/receiptstructs/methods.go`
 - The _frontend_ aspect of this assignment is strictly for testing the Go backend endpoints
+- Instructions below go into detail on how to test the _Go_ server endpoints using both _curl_ and the _frontend_

 ## How to run the Receipt API server using Docker

-1. Within the _fetch-receipt-processor-challenge_ directory build the Docker image by running `docker build --tag fetch-receipt-api .`
+1. Within the `fetch-receipt-processor-challenge` directory build the Docker image by running `docker build --tag fetch-receipt-api .`

 2. Confirm that a Docker image was created by running this command from the same directory `docker image ls`